loisie123/NLP-project/README.md

 ### Packages

-The packages that are used in this research are:
+The packages that were used in this project are:
 * PyTorch
 * Networkx